 San Diego Magazine Top Lawyer.
-K. Todd Curry of Curry Advisors was recognized by San Diego Magazine as one of San Diego's top lawyers in the field of Bankruptcy Law (non-consumer, business) in 2013, 2014, and again in 2015.
+K. Todd Curry of Curry Advisors has been recognized by San Diego Magazine as one of San Diego's top lawyers in the field of Bankruptcy Law (non-consumer, business) from 2013 through 2021.

 Successful Chapter 11 Reorganization.
 Curry Advisors completed a Chapter 11 reorganization for the owner of a shopping center that had been approved for redevelopment.
 An aggressive real estate speculator purchased the secured note from the bank at a significant discount and sought to gain a substantial windfall by foreclosing on the property.
 The Chapter 11 case allowed the client time to sell a portion of the property so that the secured creditor’s claim could be paid.
-Through successful application of Great Western Bank & Trust v.
-Entz-White Lumber & Supply (In re Entz-White Lumber & Supply), 850 F.2d 1338 (9th Cir.
-1988), the client saved more than $500,000 in “default” interest, which more than offset the cost of the Chapter 11 case despite the secured creditor’s persistent and aggressive litigation tactics designed to prevent confirmation of a plan of reorganization.
+The client saved more than $500,000 in “default” interest, which more than offset the cost of the Chapter 11 case despite the secured creditor’s persistent and aggressive litigation tactics designed to prevent confirmation of a plan of reorganization.